Carnegie Theatre

 The Carnegie Theatre, or The Carnegie, is a theatre and arts centre located in Workington, Cumbria, England.

-The historic Carnegie Theatre and Arts Centre is one of Workington's much-loved buildings.
+It occupies a Grade II listed building and is a registered charity (The Carnegie Theatre Trust).

 The Foundation Stone for the 'Carnegie Free Library & Lecture Hall' was laid by his Worship The Mayor, Alderman R E Highton on Thursday 10 September 1903.
-The building opened on Thursday 6 October 1904 following a donation of £7,500 from Mr Andrew Carnegie, the millionaire Iron Master and Scottish/American Industrialist and philanthropist.
+The building opened on Thursday 6 October 1904 following a Carnegie library donation of £7,500 from Andrew Carnegie, the millionaire Ironmaster and Scottish/American Industrialist and philanthropist.

+The lecture hall was used as a cinema from 1909 under a cinematograph license held by the librarian.
+The cinema was later let to Grave Cinemas Ltd. It was converted to a theatre after 1963.

-Following that long tradition of a building for the people to this day a regular programme of music and dance events is enjoyed by local people and tourists, and classes and courses are held in the Carnegie Arts Centre every week with a variety of events within the theatre and arts space.
-Monroes Bar has a reputation for great quality live gigs, along with a busy cafe area open 6 days a week and spaces available for groups, workshops, business meetings and a wide range of other events.
+Following that long tradition of a building for the people, to this day a regular programme of music and dance events is enjoyed by local people and tourists.
+Classes and courses are held in the Carnegie every week with a variety of events within the theatre and arts space, along with a busy cafe area open 6 days a week and spaces available for groups, workshops, business meetings and a wide range of other events.

+Carnegie Development Group

-Following a public meeting in 2011 The Carnegie Development Group was formed to support and secure a sustainable future for the Carnegie Theatre and Arts Centre as the prime venue for theatre, arts and culture in Workington and its surrounding districts.
+Following a public meeting in 2011 the Carnegie Development Group was formed to support and secure a sustainable future for the Carnegie Theatre and Arts Centre as the prime venue for theatre, arts and culture in Workington and its surrounding districts.
+It later morphed into the "Friends of the Carnegie" group.

-The aims and objectives of the Carnegie Development Group are to:
+The aims and objectives of the Carnegie Development Group were to: